-Top 10 closing techniques (with examples, how-to's, and scenarios)
+Top 12 closing techniques (With examples, how-tos, and scenarios)

 It's no secret that today's volatile economic conditions have led to longer deal cycles.
 Buyers continue to tighten their purse strings, more stakeholders are involved, invisible threats from competitors mount, and decisions fall on the shoulders of finance and procurement teams.

-Sellers struggle to effectively and consistently overcome these various challenges, and the vast majority will admit that winning deals is harder than ever.
+Sellers struggle to consistently overcome these challenges, and the vast majority will admit that winning deals is harder than ever.
 Each deal is unique, which often makes it difficult for sales reps to choose the technique that will help carry them across the finish line.

-Here, we’ll examine ten different types of sales closing techniques, what they are, when and why they work, their key advantages, and what tools sales reps will need for successful execution.
+Here, we'll examine 12 different types of sales closing techniques, what they are, when and why they work, their key advantages, and what tools sales reps will need for successful execution.

 Sales closing is much more than simply signing on the dotted line or collecting payment for a product or service.
 For B2B sales organizations, in particular, it is the strategic stage of the sales cycle when the customer agrees to the proposed (and often heavily negotiated) deal terms and signs a contract.